ActiveDataBio/PathwayViewer/README.md

 * [Line 969](js/kegg-pathway2.js#L969) for background.csv
 * [Line 1186](js/kegg-pathway2.js#L1186) for metadata.tsv

+The javascript interacts with a database to request a KGML file (which we create on the fly because it saves db space) which describes the image of a pathway.
+That means that the KGML says where the box for each gene is on the image.
+That's the information we use to create our SVG colored overlay.

 ####matrix.csv
 This is a matrix of protein expression values with sample ids in the first row and gene ids in the first column.
 We use this to color our heat map on a gradient scale from red to blue. we also use this information for the pop-up high-charts that show the average expression by sub-type.
 If you are only using one color to overlay the kegg image, then you probably don't need this information.